alepoudes13/FileTagger/readme.md

 # Files Tagger
 Allows to mark files with your own tags and then search by tags or filename.<br>
-To tag a file select file or its tags in the list and press Enter.
-Press Enter again to finish tagging.<br>
+To tag select a file/files or tags in the list and press Enter.
+Tags are added one at a time.
+Press Enter to submit a tag, Tab to use the first suggested, KeyDown to scroll the suggestions list.
+Escape to finish tagging.<br>
-Previews are available for images and videos.
+Previews are available for images and videos.<br>